fitopen/main/code-of-conduct.md

   * Sex
   * Sexual orientation
   * Physical appearance
+  * Body size & shape
   * Native language
   * Age
   * Ability
+  * Experience level
   * Race and/or ethnicity
   * National origin
   * Socioeconomic status
   * Education level
   * Place of employment, membership, or affiliation
   * Religion
+  * Political identity
+  * Diet
   * Geographic location
   * Any other dimension of diversity

 #### As a participant of this community and events, you agree to:
   * individually and collectively commit to safety and inclusivity.
   * observe a zero tolerance for abuse, harassment, or discrimination.
   * respect people’s boundaries and identities.
   * refrain from using language that can be considered rude, divisory, or inappropriate.
   * avoid using offensive topics as a form of humour.
+  * welcome participation from every size.
   * not be rude or disrespectful.
   * encourage people to learn, grow, thrive, and excel.
   * welcome responsible and varied forms of expression.
   * strive to resolve any disagreements for the best of the group.
   * celebrate diversity of the collective.
   * understand that this a collaborative space for the positive promotion of healthy human activities.

 **'Fit Open' is a collaborative space for participants across the globe to discover and celebrate outdoor fitness & endurance sports.**